Yeti Roadie Wheeled Review: Is the $500 Cooler Worth Buying?

 Confession: I am a bit of a Yeti evangelist.
 If Yeti makes it, chances are I own it.
 The Rambler Tumbler?
 Duh—it’s what keeps me hydrated every day.
 The Yeti Hopper?
 Absolutely; it’s my go-to for boat days and backyard picnics.
 The Tundra Haul?
 Of course!
 It’s easily one of my favorites.

 So when I heard that the brand was releasing the Yeti Roadie Wheeled cooler, I immediately jumped on it.
 (And by jumped on it, I mean ordered one for myself.)
 Here are my honest thoughts on the $500 cooler—and whether or not it’s worth the splurge.

 What is the Yeti Roadie Wheeled Cooler?

 The Yeti Roadie Wheeled is exactly what it sounds like: the wildly popular Yeti Roadie cooler but on wheels.
-The design upgrade allows it to come in two larger sizes—48 pounds and 60 pounds—than the standard Roadie, which is only available in a 24-pound capacity.
+The design upgrade allows it to come in two larger sizes—48 quarts and 60 quarts—than the standard Roadie, which is only available in a 24-quart capacity.
 It’s currently only available on Yeti’s website, where it retails for $450 to $500.